upyesp/BS7204/slides/Slides.md

 <!-- A different type of exploit.
 The vulnerability is in the poor configuration of MySQl, in that the password for 'root' is blank! -->

 No tools required.
-Default credentials wre used, 'root:toor', failed.
+Default credentials were used, 'root:toor', failed.
 Tried 'root:null' (no password), success.
 Full access to all databases and tables.

 ```bash
 mysql -u root -p -h 10.0.2.4 --ssl=off